 For all natural numbers n, if P holds of n then P also holds of n + 1.

 Therefore, P is true of all natural numbers.

-When such a proof is given by a mathematician, it is thought that if the premises are true, then the conclusion follows necessarily.
-Therefore, such an argument is deductive by contemporary standards.
+When such a proof is given by a mathematician, and when all the premises are true, then the conclusion follows necessarily.
+Therefore, such an inductive argument is deductive.
+It is deductively sound, too.

-Because the difference between inductive and deductive arguments involves the strength of evidence which the author believes the premises to provide for the conclusion, inductive and deductive arguments differ with regard to the standards of evaluation that are applicable to them.
-The difference does not have to do with the content or subject matter of the argument.
-Indeed, the same utterance may be used to present either a deductive or an inductive argument, depening on the intentions of the person advancing it.
-Consider as an example.
+Because the difference between inductive and deductive arguments involves the strength of evidence which the author believes the premises provide for the conclusion, inductive and deductive arguments differ with regard to the standards of evaluation that are applicable to them.
+The difference does not have to do with the content or subject matter of the argument, nor with the presence or absence of any particular word.
+Indeed, the same utterance may be used to present either a deductive or an inductive argument, depending on what the person advancing it believes.
+Consider as an example: